 Withdrawing from the University

-If you have Confirmed your Bill (accepted/paid your charges with the Student Accounts Office) and you decide to stop attending classes at MSU, you must officially withdraw from the university by contacting the Dean of Students Office (SUB 174).
+If you have Confirmed your Bill (accepted/paid your charges with the Student Accounts Office) and you decide to stop attending classes at MSU, you must officially withdraw from the university by contacting the Office of Student Success (SUB 177).
 If you withdraw from the university by notifying the Office of Student Affairs or the Division of Graduate Education (graduate students) and are assigned no grade prior to the 15th class day or a grade of 'W' after the 15th class day then an official withdrawal has taken place.
 If you earned no passing grades ("F, I, NR") at the end of the semester, it is determined that you unofficially withdrew and the amount of Title IV aid to be returned for the payment period will be calculated as if you withdrew at the 50% point of the semester, unless proven otherwise.

 For financial aid purposes, the withdrawal date will be assessed by your first date of contact to the respective offices listed above.
 The institution may use any date they deem acceptable in considering potential refunds for university charges.
 These two dates are not interchangeable and the Office of Financial Aid Services withdrawal date is not negotiable.
 If you never attend any class, make this known upon completing your university withdrawal.
 The date of official or unofficial withdrawal, the type and amount of financial aid received and the amount of your original charges are factors used to determine the repayment amount.
 For more complete details on the calculation performed, please contact our office.